The Bowery Boys: The Dead End Kids

 The Dead End Kids originally appeared in the 1935 play Dead End, dramatized by Sidney Kingsley.
 When Samuel Goldwyn turned the play into a 1937 film, he recruited the original "kids" from the play—Leo Gorcey, Huntz Hall, Bobby Jordan, Gabriel Dell, Billy Halop, and Bernard Punsly—to appear in the same roles in the film.
-This led to the making of six other films that shared the collective title "The Dead End Kids".
+This led to the making of six other films that shared the collective title The Dead End Kids.

 The Little Tough Guys

-In 1938, Universal launched its own tough-kid series, "Little Tough Guys."
-Gradually, Universal recruited most of the original Dead End Kids, so the series ultimately featured "The Dead End Kids and Little Tough Guys."
-Universal made twelve feature films, and three 12-chapter serials with the gang.
-The final film in Universal's series, Keep 'Em Slugging, was released in 1943, with Bobby Jordan replacing erstwhile ringleader Billy Halop.
+In 1938, Universal launched its own tough-kid series, Little Tough Guys.
+Gradually, Universal recruited most of the original Dead End Kids, so the series ultimately featured the "Dead End Kids and Little Tough Guys."
+Universal made 12 feature films and three 12-chapter serials with the gang.
+The final film in Universal's series, Keep 'Em Slugging, was released in 1943, with Bobby Jordan replacing erstwhile ringleader Billy Halop, and Norman Abbott replacing Bernard Punsly.

 The East Side Kids

-Independent producer Sam Katzman cashed in on the Dead End Kids' popularity by producing a low-budget imitation, East Side Kids (1940) with six juvenile actors, including Hally Chester who had appeared with individual Dead Enders in various films, and former Our Gang kid Donald Haines.
+Independent producer Sam Katzman cashed in on the Dead End Kids' popularity by producing a low-budget imitation, East Side Kids (1940), with six juvenile actors, including Hally Chester, who had appeared with individual Dead Enders in various films, and former Our Gang kid Donald Haines.
 The film was released by Monogram Pictures.
-When Bobby Jordan and Leo Gorcey became available in 1940, Katzman signed them and "The East Side Kids" became a Monogram series.
+When Bobby Jordan and Leo Gorcey became available in 1940, Katzman signed them, and the East Side Kids became a Monogram series.
 Katzman also signed Leo's brother David Gorcey and "Sunshine Sammy" Morrison, another Our Gang alumnus.
 Original Dead End Kids Huntz Hall and Gabriel Dell followed Jordan and Gorcey to Monogram, as did freelance juvenile Billy Benedict of the Little Tough Guys.

-The original Dead End Kids were now working at several studios, so the East Side Kids were made at the same time that Universal was making the "Dead End Kids and Little Tough Guys" series.
-A total of 22 East Side Kids films were made, with the final one, Come Out Fighting, released in 1945.
+The original Dead End Kids were now working at two different studios, so the East Side Kids were made at the same time that Universal was making the Dead End Kids and Little Tough Guys series.
+In total, 22 East Side Kids films were made, with the final one, Come Out Fighting, released in 1945.